stefanoborini/book-the-software-company/07-office-and-workplace.md

+---
+nav_order: 7
+---

-# Room and space organisation.
+# 7 Room and space organisation

 - the playground office
 - vibration on desks and non enough space.